ChrstphrHll/npc_gen/students/Dejana Keller.md

 ### Description
 - Firbolg Cleric from Verdain
 - 1st year Exploration student in Treskal
-- long straight black hair that's well kept, Brown eyes, and Pale Blue skin
+- short curly lighter blonde hair that's wild, Brown eyes, and Pale Blue skin
 - Is Zealous and Angry, and has Clarity as their ideal

 ### Organizations